Hungary border poses challenge to migrants and police

 They look after migrants in need of medical help, setting bones and treating diabetics.

-One woman they helped had gone into labor in her sixth month as she walked the final few hundred meters down the track into the European Union's passport-free Schengen zone - a promised land through which migrants can pass unhindered on their way to Germany and other destinations.
+One woman they helped had gone into labour in her sixth month as she walked the final few hundred metres down the track into the European Union's passport-free Schengen zone - a promised land through which migrants can pass unhindered on their way to Germany and other destinations.

-"Baby vitamin?" a heavily pregnant Syrian woman asked of the two pediatric nurses from London who had rescheduled their shifts to fly out and care for new arrivals.
+"Baby vitamin?" a heavily pregnant Syrian woman asked of the two paediatric nurses from London who had rescheduled their shifts to fly out and care for new arrivals.

 "His oxygen levels are low, and we think he has broken ribs," one of the nurses, Monette, said of another man.